AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-configure.md

    >
    >Leave both toggles unselected to enable consent reporting without filtering.
    >
    >When filtering for a marketing action is enabled, Customer Journey Analytics ingests a visitor's data only if the visitor matches **all** consent policies that apply to that marketing action.
-For more information, see [Consent reporting and filtering overview](/help/connections/consent-reporting-filtering/consent-overview.md#consent-filtering).
+For more information, see [Consent filtering](/help/connections/consent-reporting-filtering/consent-overview.md#consent-filtering) in [Consent reporting and filtering overview](/help/connections/consent-reporting-filtering/consent-overview.md).

    | Marketing action | Description |
    |---------|----------|